Anonymous-Alien/LS-Tree/README.md

-# LS-Tree: Feature Attribution and Interaction Detection for NLP Models
+# LS-Tree: Model Interpretation When the Data Are Linguistic

 Code for replicating the experiments.